 Most locations are 1-4 hours away from each other so you can make multiple stops midway at viewpoints, lakes, waterfalls, etc. Don’t miss having some picnics in these picturesque spots.

 If you’re traveling by campervan, you can book holiday parks that are at superb locations.
-If traveling by car, we recommend the following Airbnbs:
+If traveling by car, look for a vacation rental.

 Best Road Trips for Couples in Africa and Middle East